 Ihenga the Great Explorer

 Tamatekapua had a grandson named Ihenga who, like his grandfather, was also interested in exploring and discovering new areas.
-After Ihenga’s father’s death, Ihenga was advised by his uncle to go inland and explore and settle the land for his whānau.
+After the death of the father of Ihenga, Ihenga was advised by his uncle to go inland and explore and settle the land for his whānau.

 So Ihenga, his wife Hinetekakara and their first child set off, making their way first to a river full of eels upon which they feasted.
 The river was named Kaituna, the chiefly river.

 From here Ihenga and his whānau followed the Kaituna until they found a beautiful place with waterfalls and bush.
-Ihenga’s dogs, which travelled with them, went ahead, searching for food.
+Their dogs went ahead, searching for food.
 When they returned with whitebait in their mouth, Ihenga knew there must be another water source nearby so he trekked to the top of a hill and saw part of a lake he named Rotoiti, or “small lake”.

 Ihenga and his whānau settled in the Whakapoungākau Ranges and his wife gave birth to their second child.